Health Insurance

 Medicare

 Looking to supplement Medicare?
-BHS Insurance has in-house specialists right at hand who are solely dedicated to helping you make a qualified decision on what plan to choose (to coordinate with Medicare and Part D).
+BHS Insurance has in-house agents right at hand who are solely dedicated to helping you make a qualified decision on what plan to choose (to coordinate with Medicare and Part D).

-Disclaimer: We do not offer every plan available in your area.
-Any information we provide is limited to those plans we do offer in your area.
-Please contact Medicare.gov or 1-800-MEDICARE to get information on all of your options.
+Disclaimer: We do not offer every plan in your area.
+Currently we represent 5 organizations which offer 130 products in Michigan.
+Please contact Medicare.gov, 1-800-Medicare, or your local State Health Insurance Program (SHIP) to get information on all your options..

 Please note: The actual Medicare enrollment is completed with Social Security.